fabulous-dev/Fabulous/docs/index.md

        SqueakyApp/SqueakyApp.sln

 By default iOS and Android projects are created.
-For WPF apps use `--WPF`, for example:
+For WPF apps use `--WPF`, for macOS use `--macOS` for example:

 Android only: